madhuravani7/Excel/CoffeeBeanSalesDashboard/README.md

 * Coffee Bean Sales - Sales<br/><br/>
-   This time I went a little further and used timeline to dynamically select certain period of the year to see how the sales did.
-I also, used slicer and connected all of them to the pivot tables created.
-I majorly concentrated on finding the top countries, toP customers, sales over time which actually are important in this dataset.
-I found United States to be top consumer of coffee from the dataset with very high sales compared to other countries.
-I also created custom slicers and timeline design to follow certain colour palette.<br/><br/>
+For this project, I took the analysis a step further by incorporating a timeline filter to dynamically select specific periods and evaluate sales performance throughout the year.
+I used slicers, connecting them across multiple pivot tables for cohesive, interactive filtering.
+The focus of my analysis was to identify top-performing countries, key customers, and sales trends over time—critical insights within this dataset.
+Notably, I discovered that the United States was the leading consumer, showing significantly higher coffee sales compared to other countries.
+I also customized the slicers and timeline design to align with a consistent color palette, enhancing the dashboard’s visual appeal and user experience.<br/><br/>
    Final dashboard ⬇ <br/><br/>
    ![CoffeeBeanSalesdb](https://github.com/user-attachments/assets/8b78a583-45fe-4308-ae64-d5aeecd84dc4)<br/><br/>